-- Broader Impact - Partner with international colleagues and higher education institutions to strengthen institutional capacities, develop university leaders, foster cultures of quality, support teaching excellence, and promote democratic and collaborative practices.
+- Development of University Administration and the Higher Education Sector- through bilateral partnerships and workshops for institutions - as well as certificates, courses, and training for individuals - strengthen institutional capacities, develop university leaders, foster cultures of quality, support teaching excellence, and promote democratic and collaborative practices;

-The Elkana Center builds on approximately two decades of experience at CEU in developing teaching excellence, promoting research in higher education and the scholarship of teaching and learning, in advising on higher education, and in professional development programs for university leaders and faculty.
+The Elkana Center builds on approximately two decades of experience at CEU in developing teaching excellence, promoting research in higher education and the scholarship of teaching and learning, in advising on higher education, in professional development programs for university leaders and faculty, and in preparatory and access programs.
 These programs serve not just CEU faculty and doctoral students, but connect CEU with higher education institutions, governments, and non-governmental organizations from countries on five continents.
-The current Center builds on the work of its predecessor centers, CEU's long history of cooperation with the Open Society Foundation (OSF), and partnerships within the Open Society University Network (OSUN), the CIVICA university alliance, and Erasmus+ projects.
+The current Center builds on the work of its predecessor centers (the Elkana Center for Higher Education and the Center for Teaching and Learning), CEU's long history of cooperation with the Open Society Foundation (OSF), former access and preparatory programs, and partnerships within the Open Society University Network (OSUN), the CIVICA university alliance, and Erasmus+ projects.

 In all its activities, the Elkana Center promotes research-informed, inclusive, and reflective practices to foster excellence in higher education and to promote the open society mission of CEU.
 Inspired by its namesake, the Center places a particular focus on applied studies and practical initiatives, on the importance of context, on the value of asking big questions, on the questioning of knowledge and established practices, on openness to the possibilities of dynamic transformation, and on engagement in democratic and civil society.